UNIVERSE-HPC/course-material/technology_and_tooling/best_practices/code_style_python.md

 ::::

-:::challenge{id=improve-code-style-of-others, title="(Optional) Improve Code Style of
+:::challenge{id=improve-code-style-of-others title="(Optional) Improve Code Style of
 Your Other Python Projects"}
 If you have another Python project, check to which extent it conforms to PEP8 coding style.